yhyycj/Gastric_Cancer_survivalPred/README.md

 ## Dependencies
 ### R requires
-shiny
+* shiny
-rms
+* rms
-survival
+* survival

-### Download and local use using R code below
+### Download and local use
+Use the R code in below, a promp window should be shown on your screen.
+Click the pull-down menu to change the parameters, the predicted 3/5-year-survival rate will be shown on the right panel.
 ```library(shiny)
 runGitHub( "Gastric_Cancer_survivalPred", "yhyycj")```